Back to top

 API Development and Integration

-• RESTful API design: Creating robust, scalable APIs
+• RESTful API design: creating robust, scalable APIs remains a core skill

 The more of these you master, the more valuable you become to employers.
 But remember, it’s not just about collecting skills — it’s about applying them effectively to solve real-world problems.